 Left to my natural inclinations, I am a junk food eating, social situation avoiding, couch potato germaphobe who looks at the bad side of every situation and avoids trying new things.
-This is not who I want to be, so I wage war on myself, going from one extreme to the other.
+This is not who I want to be, so I wage war on myself, going from one extreme to the other, all or nothing.
 I seek a middle ground in which I gently push myself in the right direction and live a healthy, active lifestyle.

 I blog about a series of challenges I give to myself, so that I don’t remain, in the words of Ralph Waldo Emerson, “too timid and squeamish.”
 Some of the challenges will not strike others as something to be timid or squeamish about.
 Those are the ones where I need to give myself a little push to get out of the house or make a change that is healthier.
 Sometimes I just need to break through inertia (OK, laziness) and get something done.

 I value collecting experiences over collecting things (well, iPads do seem pretty cool), and on the surface it may appear that I am not too timid and squeamish.
 I love to travel and have had some amazing experiences:

 Petting a tiger in Thailand